Consolidated PBY Catalina: Search and rescue

 Catalinas were employed by every branch of the U.S. military as rescue aircraft.
 A PBY piloted by LCDR Adrian Marks (USN) rescued 56 sailors in high seas from the heavy cruiser after the ship was sunk during World War II.
 With no more room inside, the crew tied sailors to the wings.
 The aircraft could not fly in this state; instead, it acted as a lifeboat, protecting the sailors from exposure and the risk of shark attack, until rescue ships arrived.
-Catalinas continued to function in the search-and-rescue role for decades after the end of the war.
+Catalinas continued to function in the search-and-rescue role for decades after the end of the conflict.